Spate · Mixed · Asturias, Spain

 About this water

 The Nalón is Asturias's longest river at 138 km, rising in the Cantabrian Mountains and flowing north through the coal and zinc mining districts of central Asturias before debouching into the Bay of Biscay near Oviedo.
 Lower reaches have an industrial heritage (coal/zinc mining) but environmental recovery is ongoing.
 The middle reaches around Trubia, Oviedo and the Nalón-Narcea confluence offer the best fishing, holding excellent wild salmon and sea trout populations, whilst the upper tributaries are classic brown trout streams.
 Salmon fishing on the Nalón requires patience — fish must run far upstream from the lower reaches before reaching productive cotos.
 The upper-middle beats (Lena, Aller, Las Mazas) fish well in May–June, particularly after spate.
 Spring runs of salmon and sea trout move through relatively quickly due to the long river length; gauge response time is 10+ hours, so forecasting is essential.
 The river's mixed geology creates sandstone and shale pools alternating with faster rocky rapids.
 Access via Mieres and Oviedo; beat availability is good compared to the Sella.
 Less crowded than famous western rivers, the Nalón offers excellent value and consistent fish to anglers willing to seek out the productive middle sections.
+Atlantic salmon stocks are under serious conservation pressure, so the 2026 season is tightly limited — one salmon per angler per year may be killed (daily limit of one), with reduced daily hours and a 15 July close; any further fish must be released.

 Under the surface